markroland/path-helper/README.md

 ### getGaussianRandom

-Get a random number between 0 and 1 within a Gaussian Distribution probability
+Get a random number between 0 and 1 within a Gaussian Distribution probability.
+This can take an optional Psudeo-Random Number Generator (PRNG) function as a final parameter, which can help with the creation of deterministic results.

 ```js
 PH.getGaussianRandom();